Making a family loan? Watch out for the tax issues

 The amount of the outstanding loan remains in the lender’s estate for IHT purposes.
 For example, an individual may have made a loan many years ago of say £100,000 which has not been repaid.
 This £100,000 will remain part of the lender’s IHT estate.
 It should be noted that the value does remain fixed at the value of the original loan and any growth in value obtained by the borrower is outside of the lender’s estate.

-If the borrower dies with the loan outstanding this will be a deductible liability for calculating the value of their net IHT estate providing it is not caught by the restrictions on deducting liabilities for IHT purposes which were introduced in July 2013.
-These restrictions apply to liabilities used to finance excluded property or UK foreign currency bank accounts left out of account and property subject to business property relief, agricultural property relief or woodlands relief.
+These restrictions apply to liabilities used to finance excluded property or UK foreign currency bank accounts left out of account and property subject to business relief, agricultural relief or woodlands relief.
 In addition, the liability must be discharged from the estate on death unless it can be shown there is a ‘real commercial reason’ for the liability not being repaid and securing a tax advantage is not the main purpose, or one of the main purposes, of leaving the liability outstanding.

 Trusts

-Family trusts may also lend money to their beneficiaries if the trustees have the necessary powers in the trust deed.
+Family trusts may also lend money to their beneficiaries, if the trustees have the necessary powers in the trust deed.
 Modern trust deeds will usually give the trustees a wide range of powers including the ability to make interest free loans.
-The trustees must consider whether a loan is the most appropriate way to assist a beneficiary and how this might affect the interests of other beneficiaries, particularly if one of the capital assets of the trust were to turn into an irrecoverable loan.
+The trustees must consider whether a loan is the most appropriate way to help a beneficiary and how this might affect the interests of other beneficiaries, particularly if one of the capital assets of the trust were to turn into an irrecoverable loan.

 Capital value leaving the trust has IHT implications and, dependent on the IHT regime applicable to the trust, may trigger an immediate IHT liability.
 The value of a loan does not leave the trust as the debt receivable remains an asset of the trust.
 However, to avoid the suggestion that value has left the trust, the trustees should make the loan repayable on demand and properly document the decision to make the loan by way of a loan agreement with the beneficiary so that it is clear the amount they have received is a loan and not an outright advance of capital.